twiro/multilingual/README.markdown

 ## Installation and Setup

-1. Upload the "multilingual" folder to your Symphony 'extensions' folder.
+1. Upload the "multilingual" folder to your Symphony extensions folder.

 2. Enable it by selecting "Multilingual" under System > Extensions, choose Enable from the with-selected menu, then click Apply.